 29. Attend a classical theater performance in the Odeon of Herodes Atticus

-30. Attend a concert at Megaron
+30. Attend a concert at the Megaron of Athens

 It’s one of the largest concert halls in the world.
 An expansion in 2004 provided space for exhibition areas, shops, restaurants, and a music library - there’s plenty to keep you entertained!

 31. Buy sandals from the most famous sandal–maker in Athens

-32. Cocktail in a rooftop bar
+32. Drink a cocktail on a rooftop bar in Athens

-Places like Couleur Locale, A for Athens and Athens 360 offer the chance to grab a drink from the bar and revel in the view of the nearby Acropolis and the whole city of Athens below.
+Places like Couleur Locale, A for Athens, and Athens 360 offer the chance to enjoy your coffee in the morning or a drink from the bar at night and revel in the view of the Acropolis and the whole city of Athens below.

 33. Go for a hike on Mount Parnitha

 Declared as a National Park in 1961, Mount Parnitha is the highest mountain in the vicinity of Athens.
 The mountain demonstrates a diverse topography, from summits and gorges to streams and caves.